TymekTM/Asystent/docs/developer/README.md

    ```

 4. Download required models:
-   - For Vosk: Download a model from https://alphacephei.com/vosk/models and extract it to `vosk_model/`
+   - For Piper TTS: Download a voice model from [Piper Voices](https://rhasspy.github.io/piper-voices/) and place it in `resources/piper/` (e.g., `resources/piper/en_US-lessac-medium.onnx`).
+Update `config.json` with the correct path if necessary.
-   - For Whisper: The first run will automatically download the selected model

 5. Set up configuration:
    - Copy `config.json.example` to `config.json`